rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 <div name='python_canvas'></div>
 </form>
 ## Pattern Grammar
-Next, we need to ensure that our characterizing node can form a unique subtree.
+Next, we need to ensure that our evocative subtree can form a unique subtree.
-For that, all we need to do is that all nodes are named uniquely.
+For that, all we need to do is that all nodes in the subtree are named uniquely.
-Not all nodes in the characterizing node needs unique names however.
+Not all nodes in the evocative subtree needs unique names however.
 DDSet produces trees such that some nodes in the tree are left abstract.
 We leave these with the original node names.